tolauwae/phd-thesis/src/introduction/introduction.typ

 The term automatic debuggers has been used to describe both algorithmic debuggers @shapiro83:algorithmic, model checking, and tools for automatic fixing of bugs. // todo add cites
 However, in this dissertation we are interested in the more traditional _manual debuggers_.

-Let us highlight a few techniques here.
+Let us highlight a few techniques here, to illustrate the evolution and variety of manual debuggers.

 _Record-replay debuggers_ @agrawal91:execution-backtracking@feldman88:igor@ronsse99:recplay@boothe00:efficient@burg13:interactive@ocallahan17:engineering allow offline debugging with a checkpoint-based trace, and have been widely studied.
 They have also been widely adopted in industry, with tools such as the RR framework @ocallahan17:engineering, which is one of the most advanced and widely used record-replay debugger to date.